MohamadHalalGithA/MyTravelPal/README.md

 # MyTravelPal 🌍✈️

 MyTravelPal is a modern React web application that helps users explore destinations, view them on an interactive map, and find tailored travel information.
-Built with [Create React App](https://github.com/facebook/create-react-app), it is optimized for performance, scalability, and ease of development.
+Check [Live Demo] (tourmaline-kulfi-9292e3.netlify.app), it is optimized for performance, scalability, and ease of development.

 ## 🚀 Getting Started